spiffe/spiffe-helper/README.md

-# SPIRE Sidecar
+# SPIFFE Helper

-The SPIRE Sidecar is a simple utility for fetching X.509 SVID certificates from the SPIRE Workload API, launch a process that makes use of the certificates and continuosly get new certificates before they expire.
+The SPIFFE Helper is a simple utility for fetching X.509 SVID certificates from the SPIFFE Workload API, launch a process that makes use of the certificates and continuosly get new certificates before they expire.
 The launched process is signaled to reload the certificates when is needed.

 ### Usage
 `$ sidecar -config <config_file>`